tmtsoftware/csw-event-monitor/README.md

 to start it and then go to http://localhost:9090

 In order to have some events to plot, you will need to have some CSW components running.
-For test purposes, you can run the HCD and assembly from the [csw-prod-qa](https://github.com/tmtsoftware/csw-prod-qa) project.
-It publishes dummy events with random values using the tcs and test subsystems.
+For test purposes, you can run the [test HCD](test-hcd) in this project  It publishes dummy events with random values using the tcs and test subsystems.

 For example: Start csw-services.sh: